+Wi-Fi signal strength is an important factor in metering reliability and speed of your wireless connection.
+Poor wireless network signal strength can result in a frustratingly slow and unreliable Internet connection.
 Of course, signal strength is only half the equation.
 The level of noise in relation to your WLAN signal strength (the signal-to-noise ratio) is also very important.
-Give NetSpot a try, it's a professional WiFi signal strength meter, and it's free.

 Today, wireless connectivity is becoming an increasingly common feature in all kinds of devices, including home appliances, wearables, and security cameras.
 Without a strong Wi-Fi signal, it’s impossible for wireless devices to reliably connect to the internet and transmit data.

 A strong Wi-Fi signal makes it possible for connected devices to move from room to room while streaming high-definition online video or downloading files from the internet without losing connection, which greatly improves the user experience.
 These and other benefits of a strong Wi-Fi signal highlight its importance and make Wi-Fi signal strength optimization a task worth pursuing.

 Computers and mobile devices typically indicate Wi-Fi signal strength with signal bars, with 0 to 1 bar being considered a very poor signal and 3 or more bars being considered a good signal.
 In reality, these signal bars are simply visual representations of something called received signal strength indicator (RSSI).